Adam-it/TilesLinksForSPOnline/Webpart/README.md

 #### what I want to add for this solution 🤔
 - [ ] unit tests... ye ye I know.. should have done it long ego 😅
 - [ ] github action to deploy on each push to master branch using OF 365 CLI actions
+- [ ] I want to add icons to the tiles... so that the user may add icons to personal links

 ## ⚠ Disclaimer
 This code is provided as is without warranty of any kind, either express or implied, including any implied warranties of fitness for a particular purpose, merchantability, or non-infringement.